 Eczema is a common skin disorder that manifests itself as itchy skin and a red rash; it is particularly common in infants and young children.
-Eczema most often develops as a result of an allergic reaction, or an immune-system malfunction.
+It most often develops as a result of an allergic reaction, or an immune-system malfunction.
 It can cause irritation and inflammation anywhere on the body, but is especially prevalent on the face, the insides of the arms, and behind the knees.
 In infants with eczema, the scalp is frequently affected.

 Atopic dermatitis is the most common, chronic, and severe form of eczema.
 It occurs most often in those with other allergic conditions, such as asthma or hay fever, and who have family members with the same issues.
 Eczema is not contagious even with direct skin-to-skin contact.

 Although eczema is quite common in infants, most outgrow it by the age of 2.
 For infants prone to outbreaks, it is best to avoid using products or fabrics that may irritate their skin, and to avoid feeding them foods that seem to precipitate reactions.
-For adults, too, the best treatment for eczema may be prevention.
+For adults, too, the best treatment for the condition may be prevention.
 By avoiding triggers such as coarse fabrics, extreme hot or cold, animal dander and certain soaps or detergents, patients may be able to keep outbreaks at bay.
 Although stress is often a factor that worsens the condition, eczema itself, with its discomfort and displeasing appearance, can also be a cause of stress.

 Eczema usually appears as a red rash on the skin, and can include the following symptoms: